- Download our Moving to Colombia Guide (PDF)

 The climate in Colombia is tropical but has many variations within its diverse natural regions.
-Colombia’s tropical forests, deserts, savannahs, steppes and alpine zones each bring their own unique set of conditions.
-However, the two seasons (wet and dry) have some typical characteristics throughout the country.
+Colombia's varied landscape of forests, deserts, savannahs, steppes and alpine zones each bring their own unique set of conditions.

-May to November is the wettest time of year.
+May to November is the wettest time of year throughout the country.
 Generally, temperatures will peak around 86°F (30°C) between September and November.
-However, this is not true of all areas.
-Temperatures in alpine regions may dip instead of rise during this time.
+Temperatures in alpine regions may, however, dip instead of rising during this time.

 December to April is the dry season.
 Temperatures drop over December and January in most areas.
-However, few places drop below 50°F (10°C) and most remain above 59°F (15°C) at least.
+However, few places drop below 50°F (10°C), and most places remain above 59°F (15°C) at least.

-Major rains may cause flooding and deadly mudslides, especially in Colombia's interior.
-While the big cities are typically the safest, expats should always pay attention to weather warnings.
+Significant rains may cause flooding and deadly mudslides, especially in Colombia's interior.
+While the big cities are typically the safest, expats should always heed weather warnings.
 In addition to flooding, earthquakes and volcanic activity are further environmental hazards to consider.

 Expat Health Insurance